Board of directors

 In 2022, Ms. Smith was appointed as a member of the Board of Directors for the Interlake-Eastern Regional Health Authority (IERHA) and to the Judicial Appointment Committee for the Provincial Court of Manitoba.

 Ms. Smith served as a Director in the Human Resource Development & Training department with the Manitoba Métis Federation.
 She was part of a team, involved in regular negotiations between the Federation and the federal government.

 She also served as a Human Rights Investigator with Manitoba Justice and was appointed as the Vice-Chair of the Manitoba Human Rights Commission.
 After the Manitoba flood of 2011, Ms. Smith was appointed to the Lake Manitoba/Lake St. Martin Regulation Review Committee.

 Ms. Smith attended Red River Community College where she received a certificate in Child Care.
 She also completed courses at Harvard University in Negotiations and Nation Building.
 She speaks English, French and Michif French, one of the languages of the Métis peoples of Canada.

-Kendal Weber joined the Canadian Partnership Against Cancer’s Board of Directors in June 2020 as the Health Canada Observer.
+Lynne Tomson joined the Canadian Partnership Against Cancer’s Board of Directors in June 2022 and serves on the Governance and Nominating Committee.